Reynault/ACL_2019_Zelpop/README.md

 So to summarize, we were a little overconfident on certain aspects, in the future we will make sure to estimate better our choices.

+## Third sprint report

+During this third sprint, we focused on adding multiple cases such as adding attack animation, new monsters with one having a path finding algorithm that follow the player.
+We had a stat system to the entities.
+Furthermore, we have updated the interface, providing a 'How to' screen which indicates the player how to play when he wants to create a new game.

+There were multiple difficulties, the main one is about the path finding algorithm, there was a misunderstanding between the members of the team leading into a bad implementation.
+Indeed, the movement of an entity is based on it's direction, and one member was not aware of it.
+So in the future, we will make sure to avoid this kind of problems with a better communication before assigning a task.

 ### Implemented Features

 So the player can move in every direction on the maze, we can generate